max813709/TripleTen-Projects/Zyfra Gold Mining Analysis/README.md

-# Zyfra Gold Mining Analysis
+# Predictive Modeling and Profitability Analysis for Zyfra Gold Mining Operations
 ## A study utilizing boxplots and histograms to create a model aimed at boosting efficiency in the gold mining and refining industry.

 # <strong> Development Environment: </strong> ##